oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 1. Review an open alarm

-	At the top of the page, we can see the name of the alarm, **Filesystem / Utilization > 70%**, you can identify the severity as **warning**.
+	At the top of the page, we can see the name of the alarm, **Filesystem / Utilization > 90%**, you can identify the severity as **Critical**.
 The alarm body is brief and contains information on where to begin the alarm investigation and a link to source controlled troubleshooting steps.
 The OCI Monitoring Service provides the ability to suppress the alarm, allowing you to stop sending notifications for a period of time.
 When working an issue, it may be necessary to suppress the alarm to reduce notification noise while resolving or during a known maintenance period.

  	![OCI Monitoring Service, showing the Filesystem / Utilization > 70% alarm in a firing state](images/2-4-alarms.png " ")

  	Moving down the page, we can identify the compartment where the alarming resource resides, **OracleApps**.
 The OCID of the resource is provided to help identify the offending resource.
 Next we see the Namespace **oracle\_appmgmt**.
-Stack Monitoring places all metric data into the **oracle\_appmgmt** namespace.
-This is true for all resource types except Oracle Database.
-Oracle Database metrics are stored in the **oracle\_oci\_database** namespace.
+Stack Monitoring places all metric data into the following namespaces, **oracle\_appmgmt** (primary namespace for out-of-the-box resource types), **oracle\_oci\_database** (Oracle Database), **oracle\_oci\_database\_cluster** (Oracle Database system, ASM, Cluster, etc), **oracle\_metric\_extensions\_appmgmt namespace** (Stack Monitoring Metric Extensions), and **oracle\_appmgmt\_prometheus (Stack Monitoring Prometheus).
 Stack Monitoring utilizes **Resource groups** to organize the large number of metrics provided out-of-the-box.
-Examples of Resource groups include: host, apache\_tomcat, weblogic\_j2eeserver, and elastic_search to name a few.
+Examples of Resource groups include: host, apache\_tomcat, weblogic\_j2eeserver, elastic_search, and ASM to name a few.
 In this alarm, the Resource group is **host**.

  	![OCI Monitoring Service, highlighting the Compartment, OCID, Namespace, and Resource group fields](images/2-5-alarms.png " ")